kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/scheduling.md

     1. `cron` expression that runs the task every second

-The `identity` attribute sets the [Quartz Trigger identity](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/TriggerBuilder.html) used to name the task, which is useful for identifying and replacing tasks, especially with clustered or persistent `JobStore` implementations:
+The `identity` attribute sets the [Quartz Trigger identity](https://www.quartz-scheduler.org/api/2.3.0/org/quartz/TriggerBuilder.html) used to name the task, which is useful for identifying and replacing tasks, especially with clustered or persistent `JobStore` implementations.
+When it is not set, the identity defaults to the fully qualified class name and method name of the task, for example `com.example.SomeService#schedule`:

 ===! ":fontawesome-brands-java: `Java`"